kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ## What is a Dataset

-A [dataset](../dataset/core-concepts/dataset.md) is a structured assembly of datapoints, designed for model evaluation.
+A [dataset](../dataset/core-concepts/dataset.md) is a version controlled collection of datapoints.
-Each datapoint in a dataset is a comprehensive unit that combines data traditionally segmented into test samples, ground truth, and metadata.
+Datapoints represent customizable "units" of testing relevant to your problem, such as images or text with associated ground truths.

 ### What defines a Datapoint